rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.md

  - Can be resource-heavy, especially for a laptop.
  - May be overwhelming to new users (but has good documentation and tutorials)
- - Jupyter notebook support requires the premium version of PyCharm, making it inaccessible to newcomers
+ - Jupyter notebook support requires the premium version of PyCharm, making it inaccessible to newcomers.

 ### Visual Studio Code